GillesZunino/Dockerized-Photon/README.md

 **NOTE**: Exit Games Photon is not free software.
 At the time of writting, Exit Games offers an evaluation version of Photon Self Hosted Server limited to 20 simultaneous users.

-## Setup
+# Setup
 1. Clone this repository in a convenient location, perhaps C:\DockerizedPhoton.
 We will call this location `<repo root>`,
-2. Dowload [ExitGames Photon Server SDK 4.0.29.11263](https://dashboard.photonengine.com/download/photon-server-sdk_v4-0-29-11263.exe) or later.
+2. Download [ExitGames Photon Server SDK 4.0.29.11263](https://dashboard.photonengine.com/download/photon-server-sdk_v4-0-29-11263.exe) or later.
 Other versions of Photon Server SDKs are available on the [ExitGames download page](https://www.photonengine.com/en-US/sdks#serverserver) (ExitGames login required),
 3. Extract the SDK in a directory called Photon.
 The directory structure should be as follows:
     ```
         <repo root>